DanielShteinbok/Learn-and-Earn/README.md

 It is assumed that you have a `course` truffle-contract object (i.e. created via `const course = await Course.deployed()` using truffle's truffle-contract library, where `Course` is the JSON blob associated with a compiled `contracts/Course.sol`.
 It is up to the utilizing dapp's back-end to keep track of `Course` contract addresses, but all the pools for a single `Course` will be managed by that `Course` contract, and can be interacted with as shown below.

+## Setting everything up:
+### Step one: deploy the contract
+The only contract to deploy is the `Course` contract, assuming that the aave contracts and alarm clock chainlink contract have been deployed.
+When deploying the `Course` contract, the following arguments should be provided:
+`_buyInTime`: the length (in time units) of the buy-in periods of the pools `_poolMaturity`: the time from the start of a pool's buy-in period to the time that the money is paid out `_buyInPrice`: the minimum stake that each student must place.
+Since "enrolling" or staking happens entirely via interaction with the blockchain, I thought it might be useful to keep this information on the blockchain as well.
+`_tokenAddress`: the address of the underlying ERC20 token used to buy into the pool, and which is paid out to successfully completing students.
+`_oracle`: the address of the chainlink alarm clock oracle.
+E.g., on Ropsten, this would be 0xc99B3D447826532722E41bc36e644ba3479E4365
+`_jobId`: the chainlink job ID.
+E.g. on Ropsten, this would be 2ebb1c1a4b1e4229adac24ee0b5f784f `_aaveToken`: the address of the appropriate aToken contract (i.e. corresponding to the `_tokenAddress`).
+`_aaveProvider`: the address of Aave's `LendingPoolAddressesProvider` contract.
+E.g. on Ropsten this would be 0x1c8756FD2B28e9426CDBDcC7E3c4d64fa9A54728
+`_linkAddr`: the address of the LINK token contract.
+E.g. on Ropsten this would be 0x20fE562d797A42Dcb3399062AE9546cd06f63280

+### Step two: fund the contract with LINK:
+At a minimum, the `Course` contract must be funded with 2 LINK before calling `Course.initialize()`, otherwise initialization will fail and the `Course` contract will not work properly.
+### Step three: call Course.initialize():
+the initialize() function will start the first two "alarm clocks" via chainlink: one for the expiration of the first buy-in period, and the other for the expiration of the first pool's maturity period.
+Additionally, this function will set the start times that are used internally to ensure that some functions are not called early.
+### Step four (perhaps most important): repeat step two forever:
+Seriously, every time a buy-in period expires, the `Course` contract will create a new "alarm clock" via Chainlink, to signal the expiration of the next buy-in period.
+This will require 1 LINK.
+If the `Course` has not been supplied with that LINK, this will fail, so after `Course` has been resupplied with LINK, `Course.invest()` will need to be re-called manually.
+Every time a pool matures, a new "alarm clock" is created for the end of the next maturity period, as above.
+In this case, if the call by the Chainlink node fails, the function that must be re-called manually is `Course.payOut()`.
+Given those above two requirements, the `Course` contract should be funded at the rate of `1 LINK * (buyInTime + poolMaturity)/(buyInTime*poolMaturity)`.

 ## Get all pool addresses for a Course
 To find out whether a person has staked in a course, and what pool that stake was in, it is necessary to know the addresses of all the pools associated with a Course (so it is possible to filter event logs appropriately).
 A course contract does not expose a function that will return all related pools simultaneously.
 However, the contract does expose an auto-generated getter function for a mapping `(uint8 => SinglePool)`.
 The pools are referenced by consecutive values from 0 to one less than the number of pools; it is thus possible to iterate through them, if you know how many pools there are.
 To calculate this, one can do the following: